 and local communication control installation function.

-RsEng.exe coordinates services and management tools used to store infrequently used data.
+RsEng.exe coordinates services and management tools to store infrequently used data.

 RsFsa.exe manages the operations of remotely stored files.

-grovel.exe scans the Zero Backup Storage (SIS) volume for duplicate files and points the duplicate files to a data storage point.
+grovel.exe scans duplicate files on the Zero Backup Storage (SIS) volume and points the duplicate files to a data storage point,

-to save disk space (only useful for NTFS file systems)
+To save disk space (useful only for NTFS file systems)

-SCardSvr.ex manages and controls access to smart cards inserted into a computer's smart card reader.
+SCardSvr.ex manages and access controls smart cards inserted into computer smart card readers.

 snmp.exe

-Contains agents that monitor network device activity and report back to the network console workstation.
+Contains agents can monitor the activity of network devices and report to the network console workstation.

-snmptrap.exe receives trap messages generated by local or remote SNMP agents and then delivers the messages to
+snmptrap.exe receives a trap message generated by a local or remote SNMP agent and then passes the message to

-msiexec.exe installs, repairs, and removes software based on commands contained in .MSI files.
+msiexec.exe installs, repairs and deletes software based on the commands contained in the .MSI file.

 【Summarize】:

-The secret to discovering suspicious processes is to read more of the process list in the Task Manager.
-After reading too much, you can spot suspicious processes at a glance, just like finding a stranger among a group of familiar people.
+The secret to discovering suspicious processes is to look at the process list in the task manager more.
+After reading too much, you can discover suspicious processes at a glance, just like finding a group of strangers among familiar people.